Auerbach taps veteran acts in Nashville for solo album

 “We filmed it, but I didn’t like it.
 I mean, I don’t like to give up my secret sauce.
 But at the same time, it felt so special, I wanted to document it,” Auerbach said in a recent interview.

-"Waiting On a Song" was recorded last summer in Auerbach's studio in Nashville, Tennessee, featuring musicians like Rock & Roll Hall of Famer Duane Eddy, 14-time Grammy winner Jerry Douglas and Johnny Cash's former bass player Dave Roe.
+“Waiting on a Song” was recorded last summer in Auerbach’s studio in Nashville, Tenn., featuring musicians like Rock & Roll Hall of Famer Duane Eddy, 14-time Grammy winner Jerry Douglas and Johnny Cash’s former bass player Dave Roe.
 The Black Keys leader and producer approached songwriting differently this time, adopting the normal style in Nashville.

 He called the switch “life-changing.”